 Across the first three seasons of “What We Do in the Shadows,” the most consistent source of humor has been finding ways for its creatures of darkness to fumble the mundanities of modern life; everything from dating to collecting membership dues is slightly beyond these monsters frozen in time.
 But Season 4 introduces a ripe new problem for the vampires to misunderstand and bungle: basic home maintenance.

-The Season 3 finale saw Nadja (Natasia Demetriou), Nandor (Kayvan Novak), and, unwillingly, Guillermo (Harvey Guillén) depart their Staten Island lair for adventures abroad, leaving Laszlo (Matt Berry) behind to care for a reborn Colin Robinson (Mark Proksch), now an unholy infant who crawled out of the energy vampire’s own corpse.
-In the intervening year between seasons 3 and 4, Laszlo has let the vampire’s mansion completely fall apart, to an absurd degree, and the show’s first episode back, “Reunited,” makes much of the house’s now-flooded basement, exposed pipes, rotting floors and fully Grey Gardens-esque interiors, as well as several raccoons getting familiar with the property.
+The Season 3 finale sees Nadja (Natasia Demetriou), Nandor (Kayvan Novak), and, unwillingly, Guillermo (Harvey Guillén) depart their Staten Island lair for adventures abroad, leaving Laszlo (Matt Berry) behind to care for a reborn Colin Robinson (Mark Proksch), now an unholy infant who crawled out of the energy vampire’s own corpse.
+In the intervening year between Seasons 3 and 4, Laszlo has let the vampire’s mansion completely fall apart, to an absurd degree, and the show’s first episode back, “Reunited,” makes much of the house’s now-flooded basement, exposed pipes, rotting floors, and fully Grey Gardens-esque interiors, as well as several raccoons getting familiar with the property.

 But for as hilariously hyperbolic as the damages to the vampires’ residence are, the actual work of transforming the show’s main standing sets into one large disaster zone was no laughing matter.
 Production designer Shayne Fox and her team didn’t have the space, time, or budget to build a completely new house they could then wreck.
 “It’s an iconic part of this series, that set.
 We can’t just go and forever damage it and have it be beyond repair,” Fox told IndieWire.